Liying1996/ViSNP/README.md

 options(bedtools.path = "~/anaconda3/bin/")
 ```

-`snps_lo`c Required.
+`snps_loc` Required.
 The genomic locations of input SNPs, the format should be like: "chr1:1014863".
 `assembly` Optional. "hg19" and hg38" can be selected.
 Default is "hg38".
 `show_p` Optional.
 Show p-values or "\*\*\*" (significant) on output plot.
 Default is TRUE. "\*\*\*" : P <= 1e-7; "\*\*": 1e-3 <= P < 1e-7;  "\*": 0.05 <= p < 1e-3; "NS": p > 0.05.